 It’s spring and what is more fitting in spring than baby chicks?
 Maybe ducklings, goslings, keets… Ok just being honest I am a sucker for all of them (it’s the cuteness I just can’t help myself).

 What better way to start the spring season than with an easy DIY.
 The upcycled (wink, wink) DIY chick brooder.

 The fun, excitement, endless cuteness, and… the stink.
 Yes as cute as they are they make your home smell like a full-on barn in no time at all.
 You would not think these cute fluffy little things could make things smell quite as much as they do!

-But its spring still to cold for the fluffy babies that need 100-degree temps, at the beginning!
+But it’s spring still too cold for the fluffy babies that need 100-degree temps, at the beginning.
 Trust me I know.
 So what does everyone do?
-We donate a bathroom, laundry room or spare room of some sort to the homesteading cause for a month or more (depending on weather).
+We donate a bathroom, laundry room, or spare room of some sort to the homesteading cause for a month or more (depending on the weather).

 What if you could just take something old, that was going to get tossed out and turn it into the greatest brooder ever.
 Then skip all the stinky house, spring chicks bit?